Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization: Three-stage problems with generally convex objectives

-In view of Lemma~\ref{epsi_subg}, in order to compute a stochastic subgradient of $v(u)=\bbe[V(u,\xi)]$ at a given point $u$, we first generate a random realization $\xi$ and then try to find a pair of solutions $(\bar x, \bar y)$ satisfying \eqnok{goal_Q}.
-We can then use $B^T \bar y$ as a stochastic $\epsilon$-subgradient of $v$ at $u$.
-However, when applied to the value function $v^2$ of the second stage, the difficulty exists in that the function $\tilde v$, being the value function $v^3$ of the third stage, is also given in the form of expectation.
-We will discuss how to address these issues in more details in the next subsection.
+where $y_*^t \equiv y_*^t(\xi^{[t]})$ denotes the optimal solution for the $t$-th stage problem associated with the random realization $\xi^{[t]}$.
+We will then use $B^T \bar y$ as a stochastic $\epsilon$-subgradient of $v^t(u, \xi^{[t-1]})$ at $u$.
+However, the difficulty associated with this approach exists in that the function $v^{t+1}(\bar x, \xi^{[t]})$ is also given in the form of expectation.
+We will explore this approach and discuss how to address these issues in more details in the next subsection.